learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ### Map vs. Flatmap

-Depending on how you want your data to be outputted, you might want to use flatMap rather than a simple map.
+Depending on how you want your data to be outputted, you might want to use `.flatMap()` rather than a simple `.map()`.
 Let's take a look at how it performs operations versus the standard map.
 Let's say we wanted to maintain the original amount BuyStuff receives for each item as well as the new amount after the tax and discount are applied.
-Create a map function that will a tuple with (original price, post-discount price).
+Create a map function that will return a tuple with (original price, post-discount price).

 ```python